vishal-singh22/Movie_Recommendation/README.md

-# Movie Recommendation System
+Movie Recommendation System\

-This project is a **Movie Recommendation System** built using **Python**, **Streamlit**, and the **Kaggle TMDB 5000 Movies Dataset**.
+This project is a Movie Recommendation System built using Python, Streamlit, and the Kaggle TMDB 5000 Movies Dataset.
 It employs content-based and collaborative filtering techniques to recommend similar movies to users.
-The application also integrates with the **TMDB API** to fetch and display movie posters.
+The application also integrates with the TMDB API to fetch and display movie posters.

 ## Features